 - Make vegan red cabbage slaw for tacos by substituting honey for maple syrup.

-- Consider adding pineapple, corn, jicama, or chopped red or white onions for additional flavor and bite.
+- Consider adding pineapple, corn, jicama, or chopped white or red onions for additional flavor and bite.

 - Add a pinch of cayenne pepper or chopped jalapeños to make it spicy.